Find Your Power!

 Who and What Can I Assess?

-I can assess cognitive, achievement and processing abilities as relevant to the identification of Specific Learning Disabilities in the state of Washington.
-I can also identify processing strengths and weaknesses and make educational recommendations based on that profile of strengths and weaknesses.
+I can assess information processing and academic achievement as relevant to the identification of Specific Learning Disabilities in the state of Washington as well as identifying giftedness.
+I can also identify processing strengths and weaknesses, including executive functioning skills, and make educational recommendations based on that profile of strengths and weaknesses.

-I cannot make medical or mental health diagnoses such as ADHD or ASD.
-If you have a pre-12 grade child and believe your child would be eligible for special education services, I recommend pursuing psycho-educational assessment through your child's school district.
-In oder to avoid a conflict of interest, I currently am not evaluating students in the Camas School District.
+I cannot make medical or mental health diagnoses such as ADHD or ASD, though I can identify information processing patterns and executive functioning weaknesses that help lead to accurate diagnosis and understand how the brain works better.
+If you have a pre-12 grade child and believe your child would be eligible for special education services, I recommend pursuing a special education assessment through your child's school district.

-- Identification of any pattern of processing strengths and weaknesses (relevant if there is a large spread in test scores - if all test scores are average or close to each other, no likely patterns will emerge).
+Identification of any pattern of processing strengths and weaknesses on existing testing (relevant if there is a large spread in test scores - if all test scores are average or close to each other, no likely patterns will emerge).

 Educational Specialist Degree in School Psychology, Chapman University